Vectronom Accessibility Report

 If you want to play Vectronom, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Vectronom has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Vectronom, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Vectronom which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Vectronom, and offer accessibility features for Navigation:

-Vectronom has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Vectronom which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.